ccao-data/model-res-avm/.github/ISSUE_TEMPLATE/annual-model-checklist.md

   - [ ] Have _everyone_ on the team take a few minutes to look through the workbooks to confirm they work and are formatted as expected, including the pivot tables
 - [ ] Export iasWorld upload files for the condo model and upload them to OneDrive
 - [ ] Upload performance report for the final condo model to OneDrive
-- [ ] Send condo model email with the subject line `$YEAR Initial Model Values (Condos)`
 > [!IMPORTANT]
-> Make sure the deliverables attached the email have been thoroughly reviewed before sending
+> Make sure the deliverables attached to the email have been thoroughly reviewed before sending
+> - [ ] Send condo model email with the subject line `$YEAR Initial Model Values (Condos)`

 ## Low priority